 (d) where the Client has requested that the Company stop performing Services permanently, the Company will not be required to complete any Projects or Services that are incomplete as of the date of such request, however, the client will be liable for fees and disbursements for any such subscription term agreed upon by its representatives and the Company

 (a) issues instructions to the Company to stop providing the Services; or

 (b) does not instruct the Company to commence providing Services following the Company providing a Scope of Works to the Client; or

 (c) the Company has stopped providing Services to the Client pursuant to clause 5.4,

 for longer than 45 days, the Company may (at the Company’s discretion) charge the Client a fee where the Client instructs the Company to resume or commence (as the case may be) providing Services to the Client.
 The fee will be a genuine estimate of any additional time and resources the Company requires in order to resume or commence providing Services to the Client.

 4.5 Unless the parties agree otherwise (in writing), artwork is not included in any print prices quoted to the Client in the Scope of Work.

-4.6 If for any reason an employee of the Company commences employment with the Client at any time during their employment with the Company (where such work is separate to the Engagement) or within 12 months after their employment with the Company ends, and is performing the same or substantially similar work for the Client, the Client must pay the Company a finder’s fee of $3000 plus GST.
+4.6 If for any reason an employee of the Company (whether as an employee, independent contractor or in any other capacity) by the Client to perform the same or substantially similar work for the Client at any time during their employment with the Company (where such work is separate to the Engagement) or within 12 months after their employment with the Company ends, the Client must pay the Company a finder’s fee of $3000 plus GST.